JeffDeCola/my-go-examples/basic-syntax/functions/recursion/README.md

 ```

 The problem is the it always calculates backwards and does the same
 thing over and over.
+There is a lot of processing here.

 ### METHOD 2

 This is more of a bottom up approach that I like better.
 It more flows what I would do with a pen and piece of paper.

 ## RUN